Incident management and resolution process | Fluid Attacks Help

 After assigning a developer, the Incident Manager must promptly access the incident panel to create the publication, considering the following fields:

-2. Incident status: Upon publishing, the status should always be set to Identified.
+2. Incident status: Upon publishing, the status should always be set to 'Identified'

-3. Message: Description of what is being affected and how.
+3. Message: Description of what is being affected and how

 4. Affected components: Use checkboxes to select the affected components, which include:

-1. Platform (Integrates): Responsible for the Fluid Attacks application and its API.
+1. Platform (Integrates): Responsible for the Fluid Attacks application and its API

-3. Docs (Docs): Contains our documentation.
+3. Docs (Docs): Contains Fluid Attacks documentation

-4. Agent (Forces): Responsible for the client-side part of the DevSecOps agent.
+4. Agent (Forces): Responsible for the client-side part of the DevSecOps agent

-5. Cloning (Melts): Allows downloading the End Users' code repositories and a few other utilities that Fluid Attacks hackers require.
+5. Cloning (Melts): Allows downloading the end users' code repositories and a few other utilities that Fluid Attacks hackers require

-6. Scanning (Machine): Security vulnerability detection tool that scans source code, infrastructure, and applications and reports its security problems.
+6. Scanning (Machine): Security vulnerability detection tool that scans source code, infrastructure, and applications and reports its security problems

-7. Extensions (Retrieves): Visual Studio Code extension to visualize reported vulnerabilities in the Platform by pointing to its specific file and line of code.
+7. Extensions (Retrieves): Visual Studio Code extension to visualize reported vulnerabilities in the platform by pointing to its specific file and line of code

 Once the above fields are completed, click on the Create button.
 The incident will be immediately published on status.fluidattacks.com, and subscribers will be notified.

-Incident desk
+Incident Desk

 The Incident Desk is an internal chat group consisting of at least four members with extensive knowledge of the business.
-Its purpose is to provide to the developer tasked with incident remediation.
+Its purpose is to provide the developer tasked with incident remediation.

 Whenever a developer is assigned to resolve an incident, the Incident Manager adds them to the group and posts a description of the problem, who the accountable developer is, the issue's URL, and the incident's URL.
 This initiates a discussion thread around the incident.